Michael Baroody, MD

 Founder and President

-Michael Baroody, MD is a plastic surgeon who lives in Newtown, CT, with his wife and two daughters.
-"The 12.14 Foundation's vision of a Performing Arts Centre was born from a need to not only heal, but to enrich and strengthen the lives of those effected by the events of 12/14.
-Because there are no words that accurately describe how we feel, we choose expression through architecture and the Arts.
-Through a premier school for the Arts, we will instill tools for creativity, innovation, and confidence that will spill over into every other aspect of our lives.
-Via collaborations between the world's best and the incredible local community of Newtown, we will provide opportunities for our children and those around the globe, to reach their potential."
+Michael Baroody, MD is a plastic surgeon who lives in Newtown, CT, with his wife and two young daughters.
+"The Foundation's vision was born from a need to not only heal, but to enrich and strengthen the lives of those effected by the events of 12/14.
+We instill life skills through an innovative combination of character development and high level performing arts projects.
+We will provide our children, our community and people throughout the world with powerful tools upon which to build successful lives."

 Richard Pilbrow is one of the world's leading theatre consultants.
 He is also an internationally known author and stage lighting designer, and a theatre, film and television producer.
 Richard founded Theatre Projects in London in 1957.
 Under his leadership, the company has become the pre-eminent theatre consulting organization in the world, with over 1,200 projects in 70 countries to its credit.